 Rami el Ali

-Before joining LAU in fall 2014, Ali completed his PhD at the University of Miami in Florida, USA.
-His research primarily focuses on the philosophy of mind, with an emphasis on perception.
-He is currently completing a book manuscript on misperception.
+Before joining LAU in fall 2014, Dr. Ali completed his PhD at the University of Miami in Florida, USA.
+His dissertation, which focused on hallucinations, received the David John Ruggiero Award for best dissertation in the humanities.

 - Ali, Rami (2018).
 Does Hallucinating Involve Perceiving?
 Philosophical Studies, 1-27

 - Ali, Rami.
 (2015).
 A New Solution to the Gamer’s Dilemma, Ethics and Information Technology 17 (4), 267-274

 - Ali, Rami (2018).
 Malik’s The Systems of Whitehead’s Metaphysics (Chapter 7).
 On the Philosophical Thought of Charles Malik Vol. I: Whitehead, Reason, and Spirit.
 NDU Press.

 - Ali, Rami.
 (2016) Book Review: Levinas’ Totality and Infinity: A Reader’s Guide by William Large, Phenomenological Reviews (http:/reviews.ophen.org)